Heisobims/HNGINTENSHIP-FASTAPI/REAADME.md

 # HNG12 Stage 0 - Public API

 ## Overview
 This is a simple public API built using **FastAPI** for the **HNG12 Internship Stage 0 Task**.
 The API provides basic information in JSON format, including:
-- Your registered email address.
+- Registered email address.
 - The current datetime in **ISO 8601** format (UTC).
 - The GitHub repository URL of this project.